Today in History Daily Facts The Fact Generator Fact Images 2026 Events Big Questions World Records Listicles 1000 Facts

 In 1994, the company that had a patent on GIFs tried to charge a fee for using GIFS.
 The PNG was invented as an alternative, and the company backed down.

-China is spending $3 billion dollars to build panda-shaped solar farms in order to get more young people interested in renewable energy.
+China is spending $3 billion to build panda-shaped solar farms to get more young people interested in renewable energy.

 Mercury and Venus are the only two planets in our solar system that do not have any moons.